 “The risk analysis matrix employs a unique scoring system and calibration of risk.
 It helps estimate the probability of success or failure for each project based on how big a stretch it is for the firm.”

-We know that “best” is a function of something.
-The two main vectors identified by Day include the intended market (x axis) and the product or technology (y axis).
-Charts below show that the ranges are similar.
+Risk analysis tells us that “best” is a function of something.
+The two main vectors identified by Day include the intended market (x-axis) and the product or technology (y-axis).
+The charts below show the ranges.
 Both axis range from “Same” to “New” to the company.
 Since each question to be asked (below) yields five points, the x-axis extends 30 points with six questions and the y-axis extends 35 points with seven questions.

-We modified Day’s original questions that somewhat biased toward product development.
-While product development represents one type of project, we have expanded the rhetoric to embrace various project types.
+We modified Day’s original questions that were biased toward product development.
+Therefore, while product development represents one type of project, we have expanded the rhetoric to embrace various project types.
 Modify the questions further and adapt them to your own situation.

 The Risk Analysis Matrix